 "7.
-RECALLS that road safety is an issue of shared responsibility which requires that actions are undertaken at various levels within the public and private sectors; INVITES the Commission and the Member States to stimulate the development and use of safety management systems, in order to promote responsibility for road safety among all relevant stakeholders and ENCOURAGES employers to draft work-related road safety action plans;"
+RECALLS that road safety is an issue of shared responsibility which requires that actions are undertaken at various levels within the public and private sectors; INVITES the Commission and the Member States to stimulate the development and use of safety management systems, in order to promote responsibility for road safety among all relevant stakeholders and ENCOURAGES employers to draft work-related road safety action plans."

-The European Commission has proposed that by 2050, the EU should move close to zero fatalities in road crashes and aim at halving road casualties by 2020 (European Commission White Paper, 2011; European Commission, 2011).
-The Commission also proposed in the current health and safety at work strategy the ambitious goal of achieving by 2012 a 25% reduction in the accident rate at work (number of accidents at work per 100,000 workers) in the EU 27 (European Commission, 2007).
+The European Commission has proposed that, by 2050, the EU should move close to zero fatalities in road crashes and aim at halving road casualties by 2020 (European Commission White Paper, 2011; European Commission, 2011).

-Road transport sector
+EU road transport sector